-The Discharger shall conduct an evaluation to confirm that the discharge of treated municipal wastewater from the Facility to the percolation ponds complies with the groundwater limitations set forth in section VII.A. of this Order, and does not threaten the beneficial uses of Indian Creek and the Klamath River.
+The Discharger shall conduct an evaluation to confirm that the discharge of treated municipal wastewater from the Facility complies with the groundwater limitations set forth in section VII.A. of this Order and does not threaten the beneficial uses of the Trinity River.
 At a minimum, the evaluation must include preparation and submission of a scope of work that describes the proposed investigative work to be undertaken, a final work plan that includes work tasks and milestones to complete the evaluation, and a final report that presents the results and conclusion of the evaluation.
-In the event that the final report concludes that the percolation pond discharge is not attaining groundwater limitations, or threatens the beneficial uses of Indian Creek or the Klamath River, the Discharger shall submit a work plan with a proposed compliance schedule to bring the discharge into compliance as soon as practicable.
+In the event that the final report concludes that the discharge is not attaining groundwater limitations, or threatens the beneficial uses of the Trinity River, the Discharger shall submit a work plan with a proposed compliance schedule to bring the discharge into compliance as soon as practicable.

 The scope of work shall be submitted to the Regional Water Board Executive Officer for approval within 24 months after Order adoption.
 The final work plan shall be submitted for approval by the Regional Water Board Executive Officer within 12 months after approval of the preliminary scope of work.
+The final report shall be submitted for approval by the Regional Water Board Executive Officer within 24 months after approval of the final work plan.